SUPERCILEX/personal-website/_posts/projects/2022-01-02-file-tree-fuzzer.md

 The scheduling algorithm uses a combination of ideas from breadth-first and depth-first search to minimize memory usage and kernel locking.

-If we scheduled directory creation depth-first, creating the parent directory almost certainly won't finish before we try to create its children, causing contention within the kernel as multiple threads attempt to create the same directory since the child will attempt to create its parent.
+If we scheduled directory creation depth-first, creating the parent directory almost certainly wouldn't finish before we tried to create its children, thereby causing contention within the kernel as multiple threads attempt to create the same directory (since the child will attempt to create its parent).

 Using a breadth-first approach fixes this problem since we'll try to create a directory's children after creating all of its siblings, thereby giving parent creation enough time to complete.
 Unfortunately, memory usage in breadth-first algorithms scales with the width of each level, which grows exponentially in our case.

-To avoid contention while minimizing memory usage, FTZZ creates the directory tree by scheduling creation of all the direct children of each node being traversed.
+To avoid contention while minimizing memory usage, FTZZ creates directory trees by scheduling creation of all the direct children at once for each node being traversed.
 The following picture illustrates this {depth,breadth}-first scheduling combination:

 {% include article-image.html src="assets/projects/ftzz/scheduling-order.svg" alt="Scheduling order tree diagram" %}

 ## Performance overview

-While the file creation scheduling algorithm has the biggest impact on performance, there are many other small tweaks that add up to significance:
+While the file creation scheduling algorithm has the biggest impact on performance, there are many other small tweaks that become significant when applied together:

-- On linux, using the `mknod` syscall to create files chops the syscall count in half (compared to `open`/`close`).
+- On linux, using the `mknod` syscall to create emtpy files chops the syscall count in half (compared to `open`/`close`).
 - When creating millions of files, using a name cache becomes important to eliminate the cost of converting integers to strings for use in file paths.
 (FTZZ names files and directories using monotonically increasing integers.)
-  - Adding a cache is not as simple as it may seem: we cannot build it as we go as this would require locking of some kind which must be avoided at all costs.
+    - Adding a cache is not as simple as it may seem: we cannot build it as we go as this would require locking of some kind (which must be avoided at all costs).
 Instead, we must pre-compute the cache in advance, hoping its entries are used.
 Furthermore, Rust does not allow you to share a heap-allocated object across threads without reference counting (since it needs to know when the object can be dropped), but this (again) requires locking in the form of an `Arc`.
 Thus, we must use unsafe raw pointers and manually manage the allocated memory.
 - Scheduling a huge number of tasks at once should be avoided in any language as this will incur unnecessary memory usage.
 Instead, schedule tasks in batches and wait for some portion of the tasks to complete before scheduling the next batch.